process-analytics/bpmn-visualization-examples/README.md

 ### Extensibility

-**DISCLAIMER: extension points are currently very experimental and are subject to changes**
+**DISCLAIMER: extension points are currently very experimental and are subject to changes.**
+They are mainly hacks to let you see what will be later available in a more integrated way.
+Extensibility features will be progressively added to `bpmn-visualization`.
+See the [`Extensions` Milestone](https://github.com/process-analytics/bpmn-visualization-js/milestone/13).

 - [custom user task icon](./examples/custom-user-task-icon/README.md) - use your own icon
 - [custom colors](examples/custom-colors/README.md) - custom defaults, specific to BPMN element types